MikeXL/HDPonWindows/spark.md

 If you notice that the spark jobs are executed on a single node in a cluster environment, there is a [fairly good explanation][1] for it.

+### SparkR

+Well, it is exciting, but sorta waiting for the binary version of it.
+Not keen into build it myself.

 [1]: https://issues.apache.org/jira/browse/SPARK-4360 "only run on single node in a cluster"